DreamSpoon/AMH2B/README.md

 ### Instructions to use the script:

+Select the animated source rig and the MHX destination rig, so that the MHX rig is the active object.

+Press the 'AMH2B Bone Woven' button in the 3D Viewport -> Object menu.

 Important!
 Make sure your MHX rig has scale 1 in x/y/z, zero location, zero rotation - basically all transforms equal default.
 If your MHX rig already has location/rotation/scale, then re-locate/rotate/apply scale (with Apply Scale to Rig (!)) to set everything back to defaults.
 If the MHX rig has non-default location/rotation/scale then results are undefined.

-Select the animated source rig and the MHX destination rig, so that the MHX rig is the active object.

-Press the 'AMH2B Bone Woven' button in the 3D Viewport -> Object menu.

 ## 3) Ratchet Hold

-Important: Ensure your 'Empty' objects have their scale applied (i.e. have scale = 1 in x/y/z), or the movements will be calculated incorrectly.
-Also it's a good idea to ensure the thing you want to move (usually your MHX rig) also has it's transforms applied  (apply rotation, location, and Apply Scale to Rig).

 Idea of script:
 Easily keyframe movement of a walking/moving rig, by letting user select part of armature that should appear motionless (e.g. left leg stationary) while the rest of the armature moves about that part (e.g. right leg moving).